Interview: coffee professional Stephen Rogers (Variety Cafe)

-Stephen Rogers got his start in coffee in Cincinnati and roasted with Intelligentsia and Stumptown before he left to help industry leader Marty Curtis refurbish roasters.
-Last year, he was lured back behind the bar at Variety Cafe in Williamsburg, Brooklyn.
+Stephen Rogers got his start in coffee in Cincinnati and roasted with Intelligentsia and Stumptown before leaving to help industry leader Marty Curtis refurbish roasters.
+In 2010, Variety Cafe in Williamsburg, Brooklyn, lured him back behind the bar.
 We recently discussed coffee while he pulled shots of single-origin Stumptown espresso for customers.

 So you were saying that your approach is to show a range of flavor profiles?